Select, Don't Dump

 Selection approach: include the broken function (40 lines), the relevant test that fails (15 lines), the data model for uploads only (30 lines), and the error message from logs (5 lines).
 Total: 90 lines.

-The selection approach gives 96% less context and a much higher signal-to-noise ratio.
-Focus stays on what matters instead of wading through unrelated code.
+That’s 96% less context with a much higher signal-to-noise ratio, and the model’s attention stays on what matters instead of wading through a README it will never reference and 460 lines of unrelated code in the same file.

 Techniques